SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

 A smaller value indicates better fidelity.

 \paragraph{Coverage} We also want local models that generalise to other data points.
-Otherwise it would be trivial to find solutions.
-The coverage \citep{guidotti:2018:b} of a local model can be measured by counting the number of data items that have a loss less than a threshold $l_0$:
+Otherwise, it would be trivial to find solutions.
+The coverage \citep{guidotti:2018:a} of a local model can be measured by counting the number of data items that have a loss less than a threshold $l_0$:

-This obviously requires us to select the loss threshold $l_0$.
-Unless otherwise mentioned, in this paper we choose the threshold to be the $0.3$ quantile of the losses of a global model (without the distance based weights).
-Furthermore, we want this behaviour to be reflected in the low-dimensional embedding.
-For that we limit the coverage testing to only the $k$ nearest neighbours:
+This requires us to select the loss threshold $l_0$.
+Unless otherwise mentioned, in this paper, we choose the threshold to be the $0.3$ quantile of the losses of a global model (without the distance-based weights).
+Furthermore, we also want this behaviour to be reflected in the low-dimensional embedding.
+To verify this information, we limit the coverage testing to only the $k$ nearest neighbours:

 A larger coverage value (closer to one) is better.